What is the Security Market Line (SML)?

 Recommended Articles

-This article has been a guide to the Security Market Line.
-Here we discuss the security market line formula along with the practical example, importance, advantages, and limitations of SML.
+This article is a guide to what is Security Market Line(SML).
+We explain it with formula, graph, slope, example, importance and limitations.
 You can learn more about Valuations from the following articles –